awsdocs/amazon-connect-admin-guide/doc_source/contact-flow-logs.md

 # Enable contact flow logs<a name="contact-flow-logs"></a>

+**Tip**
+Amazon Connect delivers contact flow logs at least once\.
+They may be delivered again for multiple reasons\.
+For example, a service retry due to an unavoidable failure\.

 ## Step 1: Enable logging for your instance<a name="enable-contact-flow-logs"></a>

 By default when you create a new Amazon Connect instance, an Amazon CloudWatch log group is created automatically to store the logs for your instance\.